Biswajit-Mukherjee/create-frmwk/README.md

 # create-project-boilerplate

-Project boilerplate for a modern ES6+ cross-browser compatible workflow to create websites and web apps using HTML, CSS and Javascript.
+Project boilerplate for a modern ES6+ cross-browser compatible workflow to create websites and web apps using HTML, CSS, SASS and Javascript.
 Uses Babel to ensure that the code you write is compatible across browsers and uses Parcel for file/module bundling and to provide a development server.

 ## Prerequisites